mustangJaro/cadmus/README.md

 # Cadmus

 This is designed to get some basic idea of a rental investment and its potential.
+It's available on [the Cadmus website](https://cadmus.onrender.com/)

 ## Available Scripts